benbren/airplanes/README.md

 ### report/

-The folder containg our final report in .Rmd format for this project (See this for more details on the project)
+The folder containing our final report in .Rmd format for this project (See this for more details on the project)

 Group Members
 -------------